fbpx

 Click HERE to find out more about the methods the Mount Baker Council uses to raise the critical dollars needed to keep Scouting growing in our communities.

-Check out the Scouting Fees Infographic - Effective April 1, 2024
+Check out the Scouting Fees Infographic - UPDATE: Effective May 1, 2024

 Council Activity Fee Frequently Asked Questions (FAQs)